bartfeenstra/betty/documentation/usage/extension/privatizer.rst

 conditions are met:

 People
-  People are considered dead past the *lifetime threshold*, which defaults to 125 years, but can be changed in your site's :doc:`configuration file </usage/project/configuration>`.
+  People are considered dead past the *lifetime threshold*, which :py:const:`defaults to 123 years <betty.project.config.DEFAULT_LIFETIME_THRESHOLD>`, but can be changed in your site's :doc:`configuration file </usage/project/configuration>`.

   * The person has an end-of-life event, such as a death, final disposition, or will.
   * Any event that was at least the *lifetime threshold* ago.